joetodd109/ghdrums/README.md

 Guitar Hero Drums MIDI Interceptor
 ==================================

 This project is for using the Guitar Hero Drum Kit as a MIDI controller.
-As the kit is only set up to send MIDI ON commands, the idea is to intercept these and send the corresponding OFF commands a short while after.
+As the kit only sends MIDI ON commands, the idea is to intercept these and send the corresponding OFF commands a short while after.
+The MIDI output is then easier to work with in a DAW.

 Hardware
 --------